Smart Plumbing Systems: Technology That Saves Water & Money

 Water Damage Prevention & Insurance Discounts

 Several major insurers now offer premium discounts for homes equipped with smart leak detection, recognizing that these devices dramatically reduce claim frequency and severity.
+Discounts commonly range from 5% to 15% in 2026, though a few carriers offer even higher credits for full flow-monitoring systems with automatic shutoff.

-Insurer Discount / Benefit
+Insurer 2026 Program Discount / Benefit

-USAA Up to 8% off premiums with connected leak detectors
+USAA Connected Home Up to 8% off (avg savings ~$133/year)

 Smart Savings Made Simple!